 When traveling to a destination, research what festivals and concerts are taking place during your stay.
 These kind of events attract locals as well as travelers and are the perfect opportunity to talk to strangers and make new friends.

-Take a class or course
+A class or course

 An awesome way of immersing in the culture of your destination is by taking a class or course.
 There are many options such as taking a 1-week intensive language course, taking a group photography class or a cooking class with a local chef.